In The Moment

 WORKSHOP SUMMARY + RESOURCES

-Let me begin by saying THANK YOU for arriving at the workshop with such open minds and ready to explore.
+Thank you for arriving with such open minds and ready to play.

-Here is a summary of what we explored in the workshop
+Here is a summary of what we explored together

 IMG_4146.jpg